Thartvigsen/thartvigsen.github.io/README.md

 # Current Research

 I am currently interested in learning patterns in time series as early as possible, analogous to using the shortest possible subsequences.
 In many domains, the evaluation of a predictive model should not only be accuracy, but should be a trade-off between accuracy and timeliness.
-For instance, detecting an infectionperfectly immediately before a discriminative test is given has almost no potential impact, while a less accurate prediction made far in advance of infection has potential to positively impact a patient's stay.
+For instance, detecting an infection perfectly immediately before a discriminative test is given has almost no potential impact, while a less accurate prediction made far in advance of infection has potential to positively impact a patient's stay.
 In this light, I am working on model-based early-classification of time series to be evaluated in multiple domains.
 I am currently targeting publication at SIGKDD 2018 with a submission deadline in February.

 # Past Research
 ## Worcester Polytechnic Institute